Raiders, Burnfield, Kalsey win WPIAL rifle medals

-The aim was so true at the WPIAL Individual Rifle Championships last Friday at the Dormont/Mt.
+The aim was so true at the WPIAL Individual Rifle Championships on Feb.
+19 at the Dormont/Mt.
 Lebanon Sportsmen’s Club the determining factor for the gold medal came down to center shots.

 Bethel Park’s Travis Zeis, Hempfield’s Lydia Dunn and Waynesburg Central’s Taylor Burnfield all finished with a two-round total of 200-18x.
 Zeis hit six centers to win the gold medal, while Dunn found five centers for the silver.